unicef/iogt/_pages/cms-manual/intro/navigating-cms.md

 {% include figure.html src="/assets/img/docs/pages-top-level.png" alt="Pages menu" caption="Wagtail Pages menu.
 Notice that this site has two languages: English and French." %}

+{% include figure.html src="/assets/img/docs/pages-hierarchy.png" alt="Pages hierarchy diagram" caption="This is the pages hierarchy.
+Remember, Sections can be infinitely nested and can contain any Page type except Banner Pages and Index Pages.
+There can also be as many Site Languages as required." %}

 **Here's what you need to know:**
 - Click the Explorer button in the sidebar to access the Menu.
 - Clicking the name of a page will take you to the Pages view for the Banner, Section, Footer pages or Polls _within that page_.